nullskill/eclipse-test-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is made as test assignment for the flutter developer position at the <a href="https://eclipse-studio.ru/">Eclipse studio</a>.
+This project is made as test assignment for the Flutter developer position at the <a href="https://eclipse-studio.ru/">Eclipse studio</a>.
 The app utilizes Rest API from <a href="https://jsonplaceholder.typicode.com/">{JSON} Placeholder</a>.
 The app's state management is based on bloc, provider and freezed packages.
 All the data cache is stored using SharedPreferences.

 ### Demo